mykelalvis/FT/Traveller/Locations/Sectors/Deneb Sector Systems/Million Subsector Systems/Fel.md

 TALON Talon is located a couple of parsecs from the Imperial border and forms part of the United Followers of Augurgh.
 Like the alliance itself, Talon is anything but united.
 Its states merge and split, with factions sometimes forming a quasi-state that somehow manages to exist alongside the local government for a time.
 The population consists of around 200 million Vargr and 1.8 billion Souggvuez, the native people of Talon.
 The two species are intermixed and have formed a united culture.

 The first Vargr came to Talon around -300, fleeing disaster in their homelands.
-Theirs was a large- scale migration but not an invasion as such.
+Theirs was a large-scale migration but not an invasion as such.
 Instead, the spacefaring Vargr found kindred spirits in the Souggvuez, who at the time had an atomic-era culture.
 The Vargr were more energetic – some might say pushy – than the indigenous population and made themselves a niche in the upper echelons of society.
 These distinctions gradually eroded over time and today there really is little distinction between a Vargr and a Souggvuez citizen of Talon.